Crouching Aphrodite, after Doidalses, handcrafted from artificial marble, museum replica

 Crouching Aphrodite

-Bishop Eusebius warned of the “pernicious trap of the soul” and the goddess of love, who tempted people to unchristian practices.
+Bishop Eusebius warned of the goddess of love as a "pernicious trap of the soul," a figure who tempted people to unchristian practices.
 For her sake, and for the sake of the Bithynian King Nicomedes I, Doidalses invented this version: her head turned to the side, she crouches down to be bathed after a night of love.
 The triangular composition is also a sophisticated embodiment of her sacred initial, the Phoenician-Greek A of Astarte-Aphrodite.

 Original: Vatican Museums, Rome.
 Hellenistic, 3rd century BC; Roman copy after Doidalses, marble.